doitintl/SafeScrub/README.md

 PubSub topics and subscriptions, and more.
 - For a full list of supported services, see the usage text.
 (Run  `./generate-deletion-script.sh -h`).
-- Some services that are not supported yet: DataProc, Composer, Tasks, Spanner, BigTable, BigQuery, Dataflow, ML, Container Registry, and IAM (though perhaps you would not want to delete IAM objects!)
+- Some services that are not supported yet: DataProc, Composer, Tasks, Spanner, BigTable, BigQuery, Dataflow, ML, Redis, Memcache, Filestore, Scheduler, KMS, Secrets, Firebase, Data Catalog, Container Registry, and IAM (though perhaps you would not want to delete IAM objects!)
 - Not necessarily all resource types in each API are supported.
 - If you want more services or resource types, please submit a pull request or issue at GitHub.